thin-edge/thin-edge.io/docs/src/architecture/data-model.md

 **thin-edge** uses **mosquitto** to consume and provide telemetry data.
 All telemetry data are reflected with specific MQTT topics and payload in JSON format.

 **thin-edge** assumes **mosquitto** is configured in a secure manner, to avoid any inappropriate access to **thin-edge** topics and payload.
 Any malicious access to the broker can hazard **thin-edge** and all connected devices.
+Mosquitto provides a wide range of authentication and access control options.
+For more details see _Authentication_ and _ACL_ (Access Control List) in [mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html).

 ### Telemetry Data